Sustanon can be injected once every 5-7 days and will ensure steady blood levels.

 Sustanon is a controlled drug and can only be prescribed once you have been assessed by a doctor.

-Anyone taking TRT needs to have frequent blood tests to ensure optimal levels of testosterone, oestrogen and other hormones.
+Anyone taking TRT needs to have frequent blood tests to ensure optimal levels of testosterone, oestrogen and other blood values to make sure you are safe on treatment.

 This treatment should only be used by patients who have been assessed by a professional, GMC certified doctor.
 They should be deemed to have testosterone deficiency and be safe and suitable for this treatment.